jmettraux/dotbash/README.md

 MIT if it's worth it.

-Note that the git prompt code under `_prompt` comes from somewhere...
-I can't remember where and I can't indicate the original license, not give credit where it's due.
-Sorry.
+Most of the code under _prompt comes from http://gist.github.com/31934 and http://gist.github.com/70150 The original license applies.
+Many thanks to the original authors.